What do you do at BiogasWorld?

 - Products and Service catalogue

 Who can be on BiogasWorld ?

-Every company in the biogas, natural gas or compost markets that want to show there products or services can be on BiogasWorld.
-BiogasWorld is an international platform that bring all innovative solutions from around the world in one place!
+Any company in the biogas, renewable natural gas or compost markets interested in promoting its products or services can be on BiogasWorld.
+BiogasWorld is an international platform that brings all innovative solutions from around the world in one place!

 What is biogas?

 Biogas is a byproduct of the decomposition of organic matter by anaerobic bacteria.
 Biogas is typically composed of 60% methane and 40% CO2.
 It is similar to natural gas which is composed of 99% methane.
 Biogas is a clean and renewable energy that may be substituted to natural gas to cook, to produce vapor, hot water or to generate electricity.
 At room pressure and temperature biogas is in gaseous form, not liquid like LPG (propane).
 Bottling biogas is a very expensive process.

 Organic waste is put into a sealed tank called a digester (or bioreactor) where it is heated and agitated.
 In the absence of oxygen anaerobic bacteria consume the organic matter to multiply and produce biogas.